ayoubdarkaoui/ayoubdarkaoui/README.md

 - 👋 Hi, I’m @ayoubdarkaoui
 - 👀 I’m interested in Programming and coding
-- 🌱 I’m currently learning Java and C++
+- 🌱 I’m currently learning GUI programming using HTML, CSS, JavaScript, MySQL, and JQuerry.
 - 💞️ I’m looking for a job in software programming
 - 📫 How to reach me at my email: ayoubdarkaoui@gmail.com